future4code/vaughan-Adrieli-Figueiredo/modulo4/banco-de-dados/banco-de-dados.md

 *******************************************************************************
 d) SELECT * FROM Actor
-WHERE name LIKE "%A%"
+WHERE (name LIKE "%A%"
 OR name LIKE "%a%"
 OR name LIKE "%G%"
-OR name LIKE "%g%"
+OR name LIKE "%g%")
 AND salary BETWEEN 350000 AND 900000;

-vem a gloria pires na resposta por causa do G no nome e desconsidera o valor do salario.
 ===============================================================================
 execicio 5
 Terminamos de fazer um belo estudo sobre a tabela de Atores.
 Agora, você vai ficar mais independente.
 Precisamos criar a tabela de Filmes com as informações: id, nome, sinopse, data de lançamento e avaliação (que pode ser de 0 a 10)